mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-While every bridge has equipment dedicated to monitoring and controlling the ship’s sensors (even if this is tied to the pilot’s display), some ships benefit from having additional stations to handle an increased number of sensor operators.
+While every bridge has equipment dedicated to monitoring and controlling the ship's sensors (even if this is tied to the pilot's display), some ships benefit from having additional stations to handle an increased number of sensor operators.
 Some scout and survey ships feature additional sensor stations, while military